Community Behavioral Health

 1

 I was visiting Fresno from the other side of the country and was illegally taken here on a falsified police claim.
-The facility permanently destroyed my mental health through a combination of random injections.
-The impact permanently destroyed my life, along with every relationship in it.
+I was immediately knocked completely unconscious.
+The facility proceeded to inflict permanent damages into my life through a combination of random injections.
+The forced medications, which were injected after ripping off my pants, temporarily crippled me, prevented me from sleeping for months, and actually inflicted mental health problems into my life.

 Adz��n M '�� Tso